nanovms/nanos/README.md

 HVF on osx currently for acceleration. [ops](https://ops.city) has facilities to deploy to public clouds (AWS, GCE, Azure, and many others).

 #### Building From Source on a Mac

+Note: This is only recommended for those that wish to make code changes to Nanos itself.

 Install Homebrew:
 ```